-- 1. The internship director schedules the class day.
-As many classes as possible, are scheduled before the start of the school year and included in the internship Program Handbook.
-As much as possible this information will be posted in the Google drive. - 2.
+- 1. The Internship Director schedules the class day.
+As many classes as possible, are scheduled before the start of the school year and included in the Internship Program handbook on the google drive.
+As much as possible this information will be posted in the google drive. - 2.
 A hard copy of the class schedule is distributed on the first day of class if the class is held in-person or emailed if the class is online.; Changes may be necessitated by the COVID pandemic to online classes.
-Schedule updates, if necessary, are emailed to intern with as much notification as possible. interns should plan on class days from 8am to 5pm; if they end earlier that is a bonus. - 3.
-During orientation, the internship director (or designee) provides interns with instructions on how to fill out online class day evaluations.
+Schedule updates, if necessary, are emailed to Intern with as much notification as possible.
+Interns should plan on class days from 8am to 5pm; if they end earlier that should be considered a bonus. - 3.
+During orientation, the Internship Director (or designee) provides Interns with instructions on how to fill out online class day evaluations.
 Basic questions to be asked will be generated by the DI director, but interns also can add questions to the survey to assure feedback on class day is optimal.
 This instruction may be done online. - 4.
-The intern completes the online class day evaluation survey.
-The class day supervisor is responsible for getting results to the internship director within one week.
+The Intern completes the online class day evaluation survey.
+The class day supervisor is responsible for getting results to the Internship

+Director within one week.

-- 5. Any intern unable to attend class day for whatever reason must contact the internship director (by phone or text) immediately as soon as it is determined he/she will be absent for a class day. - 6.
-The class day supervisor is responsible for sending/ mailing a thank you note to each speaker, excluding the DI director and tech team members. - 7.
-Interns are reminded that guest speakers are unpaid volunteers; if their work schedules change, speakers may need to reschedule even at the last minute, especially during the COVID 19 pandemic.
-Using paid speakers would increase the tuition cost for interns; to control costs, speakers are therefore unpaid volunteers. - 8.
+- 5. Any Intern unable to attend class day for whatever reason must contact the Internship Director (by phone or text) immediately as soon as it is determined he/she will be an absent for class day.
+Any activities or assignments for that date must be completed even if the intern is absent/ excused.
+As possible, online presentations will be recorded on zoom as long as invited speaker agrees to recording. - 6.
+The class day supervisor is responsible for sending/emailing a thank you note to each speaker, excluding the DI director and tech team members. - 7.
+Interns are reminded since guest speakers are unpaid volunteers, if their work schedules change speakers may need to re-schedule even at the last minute especially during the COVID 19 pandemic.
+[Using paid speakers would increase the tuition cost for interns; to control costs, speakers are therefore unpaid volunteers.] - 8.
 No exceptions to above policy are acceptable.